Gavrinis: Name

-The Gavrinis passage tomb
+Gavrinis passage tomb

 Importance

 The island is famous for its important passage grave, a megalithic monument from the Neolithic period, belonging to the same broad context as the Breton megaliths of Carnac and Locmariaquer, and closely connected with the monuments at Brú na Boínne (Ireland) and Maes Howe (Orkney).
 At the time of its construction, c.
 3500 BC, the island was still connected with the mainland.
 The rich internal decorations make Gavrinis one of the major treasuries of European megalithic art.
 The tomb is also remarkable for the care taken in its construction and its good preservation.

 History of research

 The first excavations took place in 1835, when the internal chamber was discovered.
 Further research was undertaken by the archaeologist Zacharie Le Rouzic who began restoration work around 1930.
 Further works took place in the 1960s and 1970s.
 Charles-Tanguy Leroux, former director of Breton Antiquities, undertook studies and consolidation works in the 1980s.
 Further excavation is in the planning stages.